lucien-carneiro/RType-documentation/docs/Server.rst

 Description
 ===========
-The server is the main engine that will interfere between the AI and the GUI.
-It will exchange all data with the AI and execute these instructions.
-At the same time, it send the information to the GUI.
+The server implements all the game logic.
+It acts as the authoritative source of game logic events in the game.

 Communication
 =============